Help with choosing your post 16 options

 How will I get there?
 (What course, training or future job is likely to get you where you want to go?)

-Of course, at 16, young people don't necessarily know the answer to all these questions, but now is the time to start exploring information about careers, jobs and courses.
+Of course, at 16, young people don't necessarily know the answers to all these questions, but now is the time to start exploring information about careers, jobs and courses.

 If you really aren't sure about what you want to do in the future then 'stay broad' - do a broad range of subjects, so that you can decide later!